abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 That’s a big part of personal practice.
-Without that we might start thinking of all of the things we need to do to become a proficient meditator or practitioner: *I’ve got to get my precepts down, learn the Vinaya, learn the chanting, get this meditation technique and that meditation technique, and this other one I haven’t even tried yet, and there’s this reflection and that understanding of this aspect of Buddhist philosophy.* Then we might think, *Oh, this is hopeless.
+Without that we might start thinking of all of the things we need to do to become a proficient meditator or practitioner: *I’ve got to get my precepts down, learn the Vinaya, learn the chanting, get this meditation technique working and that other technique as well.
+There is this other technique I haven’t even tried yet.
+There is this reflection I don't know and that aspect of Buddhist philosophy that I have to understand.* Then we might think, *Oh, this is hopeless.
 I’m just giving myself more suffering and more difficulty than I ever had before!*

 But if we drop all of that and attend to just one breath at a time, to one mental state at a time, and that’s all—if we can attend to things